 How to serve:

-Store any leftover cooked brownies in the fridge in an air tight container for up to 7 days.
+Store any leftover baked brownies in the fridge in an airtight container for up to 7 days.

 - Dairy free condensed milk